-Spokane Public Radio is now accepting donations for the annual Record Sale.
+Spokane Public Radio is now accepting donations for the 2020 Record Sale.

-We'll also have a Donation Day event at SPR on February 9 in preparation for the Record Sale.
-On this spacial Saturday, volunteers and staff will be on had to help unload and accept your donations.
+We'll also have a Donation Day event at SPR on September 21 from 10am-2pm in preparation for the Record Sale.
+On this special Saturday, volunteers and staff will be on hand to help unload and accept your donations.

 Mark your calendars.
-The Record Sale is February 23rd and 24th at the Spokane Valley Event Center (10514 E Sprague Ave, Spokane Valley)
+The Record Sale is February 22 and 23, 2020 at the Center Place Regional Event Center (2426 N. Discovery Place, Spokane Valley)

 How & What to Give to the KPBX Recordings & Videos Sale:

 Thank you for your interest in donating to The Record Sale.

 We accept equipment, vinyl records, 78 RPM records, 45 RPM singles, compact discs, DVD and Blu-ray discs, cassette tape, eight-track cartridges, reel-to-reel tapes, commercial VHS and Beta tapes, and sealed blank tapes.
 See details below.